nuwe1/hello-world/README.md

 hello-world
 My first trial learning repository created on 3/14/2014 it is my readme file that i have created to teach me more about github and how to use git to update and store code.
-I have learnt how to create a repository so far and it is called hello-world new changes and new code hi humans how are you ?
+I have learnt how to create a repository and commit changes so far and it is called hello-world new changes and new code hi humans how are you ?
 I like node.js, php and coffee script (it is what am made of!!!)